studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 “Wait!” called the mourning dove.
 “Can you get us a pigeon?
 We need a pigeon.”

-“We don’t need--” began Ella, then reared back her head.
+“We don’t need—” began Ella, then reared back her head.
 “Gah!” she said.
 “What are you doing?”

 A pigeon pulled his face back from hers.
 His red-ringed eyes were round and wild.